lucasaa482/gitscrolls/CONTRIBUTING.md

 ## Commit Message Guidelines

-Following Scroll II: Meaningful Messages, your commits should tell a story:
+Following Scroll II: The Chronicle of Forgotten Messages, your commits should tell a story:

 ```
 [Type]: [What] - [Why]